 Consumers expect innovation and want to see companies continue to push those barriers and bring more new products and services.
 They also expect that once these products are launched that companies can seamlessly support them from an agile supply chain.
 Making the New Product Development part of the Sales & Operations Planning process keeps the entire organization focused and aligned with the organizational strategy of taking a product to market.

-Read the next blog in this blog series, product life cycle management to understand how to be effective at PLM by seeking to be cross-functional.Tags: Manufacturing Capacity, Product Management, SAP, Supply chain
+Read more on Product Life Cycle Management to understand how to be more effective at PLM by seeking to be cross-functional.Tags: Manufacturing Capacity, Product Management, SAP, Supply chain